 Now that you have an idea of the process and its timeframes, you will ask yourself one last question: is it possible to shorten the timescale of the sale of the company?
 Yes, it is possible.

-The key to shortening this time as much as possible is planning, with professionals who know how to provide the appropriate documentation and who have experience in negotiation.
+The key to shortening how long it takes to sell a business is planning, with professionals who know how to provide the appropriate documentation and who have experience in negotiation.
 By presenting the information in an agile and clear way, fewer buyer doubts will arise, and the timeframe of sale is shortened.
 Additionally, advisors understand decision times and know the times of the year when activity slows down.
 Knowing this, they avoid unnecessarily lengthening the buying and selling process.

 In the same way that you would not build a house without an architect, the recommendation is that you do not sell your business without an advisor’s help.